tinymce/tinymce-docs/plugins/index.md

 ---
 layout: default
-title: Add Plugins to TinyMCE
+title: Add plugins to TinyMCE
 title_nav: Plugins
 description_short: This section will help you configure and extend your editor instance.
 description: TinyMCE is an incredibly powerful, flexible and customizable rich text editor.
 This section will help you configure and extend your editor instance.